Revisiting Image Manipulation Localization under Realistic Manipulation Scenarios: Method

 To evaluate predictions on our tree-structured data, we must account for the non-unique manipulation orders.
 We therefore evaluate a single prediction against all $N$ valid paths that can be derived from a manipulation tree $\mathcal{T}$ (Fig.~\ref{fig:tampering_process}(C)), combining structural alignment and length consistency.

-\paragraph{Structure Matching.} To handle discrepancies in length between predicted sequences and ground-truth paths, we utilize MonotonicMatch, a dynamic programming algorithm (detailed in the Appendix~\ref{appe:smdp}).
+\paragraph{Structure Matching.} To handle discrepancies in length between predicted sequences and ground-truth paths, we utilize MonotonicMatch, a dynamic programming algorithm (detailed in the Supplementary Material).
 For each ground-truth path, this algorithm computes an optimal monotonic, non-decreasing alignment with the predicted sequence, maximizing the stepwise F1 score between them.

 Let the predicted mask sequence be $P \in \mathbb{R}^{T_p \times H \times W}$ with $T_p$ steps, and the ground-truth path set be $M \in \mathbb{R}^{N \times T_g \times H \times W}$ containing $N$ sampled paths each with $T_g$ steps.
 For each path $M_i$, we compute